goofy2k/ESP32_faust2api/example/README.md

 ### Configure the project
 (partially dummy content, to be edited)

-- Installation of the ESP-IDF environment is considered as out of scope for this description.
+Installation of the ESP-IDF environment is considered as out of scope for this description.
 Please consult relevant sources of information.
-- One of the learnings during development of this example is that the ESP-IDF project and compiler settings are as important as the C++ code itself.
+One of the learnings during development of this example is that the ESP-IDF project and `compiler settings are as important as the C++ code itself`.
 Different settings may lead to a non-working example.
-- The settings stored with this example (in CMAKE and ....sdk files)  lead to a working example for the included engines.
+The settings stored with this example (in CMAKE and ....sdk files)  lead to a working example for the included engines.
 The settings may not be optimal and may not work for other DSP engines.
 For example: the WaveSynth_FX.dsp engine does not work with the current settings, probably because of the heavy computational load for it.
-- A description of the why's for changed settings will be described separately.
+A description of the why's for changed settings will be described separately.

 - Copy the example folder to your system